IPsec Tunnelling Guide

 restart

-Immediately try to re-negotiate the tunnel under a fresh IKE handshake (default for Initiator).
+Immediately try to re-negotiate the tunnel under a fresh IKE handshake (default for initiator).

 no